vanTeeffelenLab/ExTrack/README.md

 ExTrack
 -------

 This repository contains the necessary scripts to run the method ExTrack.
 ExTrack is a method to detemine kinetics of particles able to transition between different motion states.
 It can assess diffusion coefficients, transition rates, localization error as well as annotating the probability for any track to be in each state for every time points.
-It can produce histograms of durations in each state to highlight no markovian transition kinetics.
+It can produce histograms of durations in each state to highlight none-markovian transition kinetics.
 Eventually it can be used to refine the localization precision of tracks by considering the most likely positions which is especially efficient when the particle do not move.

 More details on the methods are available on BioarXiv https://www.biorxiv.org/content/10.1101/2022.07.13.499913v1.